nautobot/nautobot-docker-compose/README.md

 ## Docker Compose

 The provided Docker Compose makes use of environment variables to control what is to be used.
 This is tightly coupled with the Docker image that is provided on Docker Hub.

+## Getting Started - Plugins

+The installation of plugins has a slightly more involved getting started process.
+See see the [Plugin documentation.](docs/plugins.md).

 ## Getting Started